 In 2015 we acquired full global intellectual property rights to market Ploom worldwide.
 During 2015 we also bought the U.S.A.based company Logic Technology Development LLC (Logic), the third largest (by share of value) e-cigarettes company in North America.
 This is our first move into the U.S.A. e-cigarettes market - the largest in the world and where we intend to grow Logic's market share.
 We have also launched a new brand of E-Lites - E-Lites Curv - in the U.K. and Ireland.
 E-Lites Curv, which was developed in-house, has a new shape, a longer-lasting and quicker-charging battery, and high-quality e-liquid made to our own quality control requirements at a third-party pharmaceutical plant in Switzerland.
 In September 2015 it was judged as the U.K.'s 'best e-cig' by the Gizmodo website.
 The E-Lites Curv launch was supported in the U.K. with a television advert designed to raise brand awareness and to persuade existing e-cigarette users to migrate to our products.
 The advert conformed to the U.K.'s Committee of Advertising Practice Codes and was screened after the 9 p.m. watershed with appropriate warnings.
-E-VAPOR A battery-powered device that heats a special nicotinecontaining liquid, creating an inhalable vapor.
+E-VAPOR A battery-powered device containing liquid, creating an inhalable vapor.
 The e-liquid is available in different flavors to meet consumer preferences.

+CUR

+T-VAPOR

-T-VAPOR Ploom is a battery-powered device that directly heats a tobaccocontaining pod, creating an inhalable vapor.
-Ploom TECH is a battery-powered device that heats a non-nicotine-containing e-liquid, creating vapor that is then drawn through a tobacco-containing capsule.
-Both devices provide a distinct tobacco taste with no ash or smoke smell.
+Ploom is a battery-powered device that directly heats a tobacco-containing pod, creating an inhalable vapor.
+Ploom TECH is a battery-powered device that heats a non-nicotine-containing e-liquid,